gsadovski/dwm/README.md

 Configuration
 -------------
 The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The modification to config.h were:

+1) topbar variable set to 0, which means the menu bar at the bottom;
+2) font and dmenufont changed to Inconsolata;
+3) Solarized color scheme added;
+4) No special rules for apps like Firefox and Gimp;